 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 41 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 29 years of experience on Lybrate.com.
 You can find Gynaecologists online in Vadodara and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Priti Thakur

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems